reflectoring/reflectoring.github.io/_posts/2020-06-21-aws-cloudformation-ecs-deployment.md

 In the case of the network and service stack above, **that would mean we have a downtime**, though!
 If we delete the service stack, the currently running Docker containers would be deleted as well.
 Only after the new stack with the new Docker image has been created would the application be available again.

-In some cases it might be possible to split the CloudFormation stacks into multiple, more granular pieces and then delete and re-create one part in isolation, but this doesn't work with ECS and the Fargate deployment option.
+In some cases, it might be possible to split the CloudFormation stacks into multiple, more granular pieces and then delete and re-create one of the stacks in isolation without causing a downtime.
+But this doesn't work with ECS and the Fargate deployment option.
 We'd have to delete the `ECS::Service` resource and that means a downtime.

 **This is not a solution when we want to update a Docker image with ECS and Fargate without downtime**.